ajshephard/statamod/README.md

 There are a small number of subroutines that provide Stata .dta write functionality.

-`subroutine saveStata(fileName, obs [,label])`
+`subroutine saveStata(fileName, obs [, label])`

 This opens the Stata .dta file filename for saving.
 You must specify the number of observations *obs* to save (saving is on a variable by variable basis), and you can optionaly specify a label for the dataset.
 It will save the dataset in the Stata 7 SE file format.

-`subroutine writeStata(thisVar, thisName [,thisLabel])`
+`subroutine writeStata(thisVar, thisName [, thisLabel])`

 Saves the Fortran variable *thisVar* with the Stata variable name *thisName*.
 You can optionally label the variable with *thisLabel*.
 You should call `writeStata` for every variable you wish to save.

 `subroutine closeSaveStata()`